pine-vm/pine/backlog.md

 ## Backlog

-### Application Development

-+ Support hosted application choosing frequency when subscribing to time.
-(Could be modeled for example with Response of type `Subscriptions`, (Posix time cyclic with distance in ms, Posix time once)).

 ### Application Operation

 + Support application to configure tradeoff between the cost of persisting and cost of restoring.